smaldragon/MicroMicro/README.md

 The software side is still up in the air, but I'm aiming for the following features:
 * A text editor
-* An high-level programming language
+* An high-level programming language (undecided on which)
 * A built-in assembler
 * Saving and loading via the tape interface

+This code would likely be custom and documented to follow the article structure of the hardware side of things.